ministero-salute/it-dgc-verificac19-sdk-android/README.md

 Then start the workmanager (`LoadKeysWorker`) located in `it.ministerodellasalute.verificaC19sdk.worker.LoadKeysWorker` in order to sync the rules and key certificates upon app start.

-Among the received parameters from the REST API, a Minimum App Version is received.
-Compare this value using `it.ministerodellasalute.verificaC19sdk.model.FirstViewModel#getAppMinVersion`,
-passing the SDK's current version present in `BuildConfig.VERSION_NAME` in order to guarantee a matching API response and SDK version in the UI level.
-In case these values don't match correctly, the SDK will throw a `VerificaMinVersionException` during the DGC verification which needs to be handled correctly (for example by redirecting the user to PlayStore).
+Among the received parameters from the REST API, a Minimum SDK Version is received.
+This value is compared to current SDK version present in `BuildConfig.SDK_VERSION` using `it.ministerodellasalute.verificaC19sdk.model.FirstViewModel#isSDKVersionObsoleted`, in order to guarantee that the SDK version you are using is not outdated and invalid.
+In case current SDK version is lower than the Minimum SDK Version received from REST api, the SDK will throw a
-Example:

- override fun onResume() {        super.onResume()
-        viewModel.getAppMinVersion().let {
-      if (Utility.versionCompare(it, BuildConfig.VERSION_NAME) > 0) {
-                createForceUpdateDialog()
-            }
-        }
-    }

-  The method `it.ministerodellasalute.verificaC19sdk.model.FirstViewModel#isSDKVersionObsoleted` should be used to check if the min SDK version returned from the server is bigger than or equal to the current SDK version.
-In case this check isn't done correctly in UI level, the SDK will throw a

     VerificaMinSDKVersionException
 which might cause the application to crash if not handled correctly.